2018 Executive Sponsors

 Patients or caregivers with experience of the issues addressed by the event participate in its delivery, and appear in its physical audience.

-- Patients, caregivers and advocates were invited to participate in the program and will be leading panel discussions that discusses the patient’s voice in designing clinical trials and endpoints along with vastly improving the patient’s entire experience across the entire clinical development continuum.
+- Patients, caregivers and advocates were invited to participate in the program and will be leading panel discussions on what they want to see the industry undertake to vastly improve the patient’s entire experience across the entire clinical development continuum.

 Travel and accommodation expenses for patients or caregivers participating in the advertised program are paid in full, in advance.
 Scholarships are provided by the conference organizers to allow patients or caregivers affected by the relevant issues to attend as delegates.